 First United Methodist Church is involved in many local outreach programs.
 We hope that you will review some of the opportunities below and feel inspired to make a positive impact here in our community!
-If you would like to learn more or help with any of these volunteer opportunities please email Penny Vanover at email@example.com.
+If you would like to learn more or help with any of these volunteer opportunities please email Ann Holder at firstname.lastname@example.org.

 Northville FUMC is one of the partner churches that supports Joy Southfield.
 Dave Law and Trish Hopkins are on the staff.
 Jim Bosscher is on the board of directors.

 The NOAH Project began its Bag Lunch program in 1979, serving lunch on Mondays and Thursdays to anyone who comes through its doors.
 In January 2014, responding to the coldest, snowiest winter in Detroit history, we opened our doors even further and created the NOAH Community Center and now serve lunch four days a week, Monday through Thursday from 10:30am-2:00pm.
 The Bag Lunch Program remains our primary way to meet, engage, and build relationships with our participants.
 It is the gateway to joining the NOAH family and is the first step on the road to self-sufficiency.
 Your support of the Bag Lunch Program helps us to begin to build trust with people who find trust so difficult.For more information, visit the Noah Project website.
 Click for informational video on youtube.

 Reaching out and bringing joy to those who are dealing with the HIV/AIDS virus during the Lenten season is what the Easter Basket Ministry is all about.

 Twice per year, our church purchases, prepares and serves lunch for approximately 200 people at the Scott Center in Detroit.
 Upcoming dates to be announced soon!
 There will be sign up opportunities at church to help.

 Christmas Outreach Projects